igorwaw/web-advent/content/pages/2015/15-hungry.md

 exactly 500 calories for part 2).

 There are many ways to mix the ingredients, from (100, 0, 0, 0) to (0, 0, 0, 100).
 Specificaly, there are 176847 ways.
-Problem space is mall enough
+Problem space is small enough
 for brute force to be useful, large enough that it makes sense to optimize.

 The puzzle calls for some combined combinatorics (pun intended).